daniel7grant/dvali/README.md

 ## Why another validation library

 In most modern JavaScript validation libraries, chaining is used to define your rules.
 You usually have to import every validator altogether in a god object, and define shapes and types from there.
-This is not only very cumbersome to use, but very hard to extend with your own rules, even more, in a TypeScript-friendly way.
+This is not only very cumbersome to use, but very hard to extend with your own rules, even more in a TypeScript-friendly way.

 In Dvali, instead of the usual chaining API, composition is used: every validation is evaluated one-by-one and the errors are collected at the end.
 This helps creating modular and reusable validators, makes it easy to group them and reuse them for more complex array or object validations.